16flotho/corona-bz-parser/README.md

 The data is additionally posted on Twitter on the Account [@CovidSuedtirol](https://twitter.com/CovidSuedtirol)

+## Warning
+Currently no hospital data can be fetched because no data is available

 ## Usage of the API
 Use `https://16flotho.github.io/corona-bz-parser/data/<date>.json` to get the data of the specified date. \
 The field `date` must be in the format `DD.MM.YYYY`